Turbinicarpus subterraneus (Backeb.) A. D. Zimm.

-Turbinicarpus prefer to be in a well ventilated position in full sun to maintain a good body color and spinal development.
-The golden rule when it comes to watering is "never water when the soil is still damp".
+Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
+The golden rule when it comes to watering is "never water when the soil is still damp."
 This is the one error that will certainly kill any plant.
-Watering should commence in the spring depending upon the weather conditions at the time.
-The plants should initially be given a light spray to gently encourage them into growth.
+Watering should commence in the spring, depending upon the weather conditions at the time.
+The plants should initially be given a light spray to encourage them to grow gently.

 Turbinicarpus subterraneus is endemic to Mexico.
 Its natural habitat is hot deserts.